Open-EO/openeo-python-client/docs/development.rst

         __version__ = '0.4.7a1'

-    This pre-release suffix should only be removed during the release procedure (and restored when bumping the version after the release procedure).
+    As discussed below, this pre-release suffix should only be removed during the release procedure and restored when bumping the version after the release procedure.

 ``CHANGELOG.md``
     keeps track of important changes associated with each release.